IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 will be associated to the new frontend.
 The final step will be to let the new frontend replace TomTom IndiGO's user profile frontend.

+The source for this example can be found in the following folders in the examples source:
+- `examples/plugin/app/`
+- `examples/plugin/frontend/`

 Creating a frontend and the menu item consists of a number of steps:

 - [Creating the `Frontend` class, deriving the abstract `Frontend` class.](#creating-the-frontend-class)